7 Astrophotography Tips You Can Try Tonight

 Using a light pollution filter

 You can also try a light pollution filter (here are some of the astrophotography filters I use) to reduce the glow of nearby artificial lighting.
-I have used a number of filters for astrophotography in my city backyard, and I have found the SkyTech CLS-CCD Clip-in filter (pictured at left) to be an excellent choice for modified cameras.
+I have used a number of filters for astrophotography in my city backyard, and have found the Optolong L-Pro filter to be one of the best at producing natural looking star colors.

 “Clip-in” style astrophotography filters fit inside the body of the DSLR and can be used with both telescopes and camera lenses.